 The Cross and the Means of Mortification

-The great object of our faith and love is Christ as portrayed in the gospel.
-Only as we gaze on the glory of the Lord in the gospel are we transformed by the Spirit (2 Corinthians 3:18).
+The great object of our faith and love is Christ, as portrayed in the gospel.
+Only as we gaze on the glory of the Lord in the gospel are we transformed by the Spirit (2nd Corinthians 3:18).
 We do this as we:

-1. Consider the purpose of Christ’s death for us with an expectation of help from Him.
+- Consider the purpose of Christ’s death for us with an expectation of help from Him.

-Our Savior died to destroy the works of the Devil, to redeem us from lawlessness, and to cleanse and sanctify us through His blood.
+- Consider how our Savior died to destroy the works of the Devil, to redeem us from lawlessness, and to cleanse and sanctify us through his blood.

-• When you reflect on the salvation and safety that your Brother, your Captain, and your King has secured for you.
+- Reflect on the salvation and safety that your Brother, Captain, and King has secured for you.

-• When you understand that you are not only acquitted but accepted as fully righteous in God’s sight, perfect in the eyes of the law, because the full measure of divine wrath was poured out on Jesus for you, and His obedience has been counted as yours.
+- Understand that you are not only acquitted, but accepted as fully righteous in God’s sight, perfect in the eyes of the law, because the full measure of divine wrath was poured out on Jesus for you, and His obedience has been counted as yours.

-• When your heart is filled with the glories of his triumph over Satan, sin, and death.
+- Allow our hearts to be filled with the glories of His triumph over Satan, sin, and death.

-- Allow our affections to be captured anew by the self-sacrificing love of the Lord and Lover of our souls; then we will discover that the stranglehold of sin on your heart has grown weaker, that sin is less alluring, and that your fallen desires have been displaced by desires for God, his glory, and his grace.
+- Allow our affections to be captured anew by the self-sacrificing love of the Lord and Lover of our souls; then we will discover that the stranglehold of sin on our hearts has grown weaker, that sin is less alluring, and that our fallen desires have been displaced by desires for God, His glory, and His grace.

 My sin, oh, the bliss of this glorious thought!